 The Dog Friendly Venues

 We at Independent Liverpool are fond of dogs.
 And when we say fond, we mean we prefer them to most people.
-It is true what they say, dog is a man’s best friend and there are a few places that you can take your pooch with you whilst you dine out.
-You grab yourself a beer whilst they chow down on some pedigree chum.
-If you’re like us and don’t own a dog, these are the perfect hang-outs to go and give dog owners the “I don’t have a dog myself so can I pet yours and pretend it is mine unless it does a poo and it’s definitely your responsibility again?” look that we all know and use.
-Now you don’t have to leave your best mate at home.
+It is true what they say, dog is a man’s best friend and there are more and more places that you can take your pooch with you while you grab a coffee, get brunch or dine out.
+From pubs to food markets, cafés to bistros, Liverpool is a city that welcomes four-legged friends with open paws.
+If you’re like us and aren’t lucky enough to own a dog, these are the perfect hang-outs to go and give dog owners the “I don’t have a dog myself so can I pet yours and pretend it’s mine unless it does a poo and it’s definitely your responsibility again?” look that we all know and use.
+So when you visit us with your best fluffy mate, here’s a guide on where to take them.
 Guide here.

 A couple of years ago Liverpool was named the third best place to visit by Rough Guide and in the same week we found out Liverpool had rocketed from 42nd to the 11th most popular destination in the UK, attracting more than 3x the people it once did.
 There was a time when Liverpool was down and out, the port ran dry, the yellow duck marine had sunk and our resilience was slowly dwindling but just like a perfect story, the underdog fought back and now we’re on the cusp of a full blown cultural renaissance.
 We have the Biennial, The Baltic Triangle, The Fabric District, The North Docks, more independents opening than ever and each and every day we’re making more and more history.
 Come and be a part of it.